AviatrixSystems/Docs/HowTos/s2c_vgw_snat.rst

 Site2Cloud With Customized SNAT
 ===========================================================================================

-This tech note demonstrates how to create a site2cloud connection between two VPCs by using VGW and Aviatrix gateway.
-Aviatrix gateway also serves as a Source NAT device and translates source IP of traffic initiated from peering VPC to an IP address selected by users.
+This tech note demonstrates how to create a site2cloud connection between two VPCs by using a VGW and an Aviatrix gateway.
+The Aviatrix gateway also serves as a Source NAT device and translates source IP of traffic initiated from peering VPC to an IP address selected by users.

 |

 Environment Requirements
 ---------------------------------------------------------

 There are two VPCs as illustrated in the diagram below.
-VPC-1 CIDR is 10.0.0.0/16 and VPC-2 CIDR is 172.19.0.0/16.
+VPC-1's CIDR is 10.0.0.0/16 and VPC-2's CIDR is 172.19.0.0/16.
 The site2cloud connection is between a VGW in VPC-1 and an Aviatrix gateway in VPC-2.

 |image1|

-We will also configure customized SNAT at Aviatrix gateway, which translates the source IP of traffic initiated from VPC-1 (10.0.0.0/16) to an user selected IP address (192.168.1.10 in this example).
+We will also configure customized SNAT at Aviatrix gateway, which translates the source IP of traffic initiated from VPC-1 (10.0.0.0/16) to a user selected IP address (192.168.1.10 in this example).
 In this way, VPC-2 VMs will see all packets from VPC-1 with the same source IP address (192.168.1.10)

 |

-Steps to Configure site2cloud Connection and SNAT
+Steps to Configure Site2Cloud Connection and SNAT
 ---------------------------------------------------------

-+ **Step 1: Install Aviatrix gateway in VPC-2.**
++ **Step 1: Install an Aviatrix gateway in VPC-2.**

-Download and install the Aviatrix Gateways by following instructions in this `document <http://docs.aviatrix.com/HowTos/gateway.html>`__
+Download and install the Aviatrix Gateways by following the instructions in this `document <http://docs.aviatrix.com/HowTos/gateway.html>`__

 Don't select "Enable SNAT" when creating the new gateway in VPC-2.

-+ **Step 2: Create Site2Cloud between a VGW in VPC-1 and Aviatrix gateway in VPC-2**
++ **Step 2: Create a Site2Cloud connection between a VGW in VPC-1 and Aviatrix gateway in VPC-2**

 ..
 Note:: In the Aviatrix terminology, Site2Cloud is the name of the feature that enables connections from one site (or datacenter) to other sites (including cloud environments).

 ..

-Please follow instructions in this `document <http://docs.aviatrix.com/HowTos/site2cloud_awsvgw.html>`__ to create the site2cloud connection.
+Please follow the instructions in this `document <http://docs.aviatrix.com/HowTos/site2cloud_awsvgw.html>`__ to create the site2cloud connection.